junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 Dean runs toward where the giant body lies.
 Where the Chrysler Tower falls to the ground.
 The sight of the landfall and avalanche of Castiel.

-There is something else he realizes not working as expected.
+There is something else he realizes not working as he thought should be.
 The body is still too big -- as it was.
 Somehow in his thought, in his plan, he imagines it shrink back to the normal size the moment the angelic parts are separated, somehow things will correct themselves and problems get solved automatically -- they never do.

 And now, with the grace hovering over the lifeless body that is still too giant, the problem remains.